OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-08.md

 ## Joshua 8:30

-Joshua then constructed an altar to the Lord, an alter to the God of Israel, built on Mount Ebal,
+Joshua then constructed an altar to the Lord, an altar to the God of Israel, built on Mount Ebal,

 ## Joshua 8:31